Tortilla Soup with Jackfruit

 - Preheat oven to 400°F.

-- Drain a 20 ounce can of green jackfruit.
+- Drain jackfruit and rinse thoroughly to remove brine.
 Press chunks with paper towels or onto a sieve to remove as much liquid as possible.
-Shred drained/dried jackfruit with two forks.
+Shred drained jackfruit with two forks.

 - In a medium bowl, toss together shredded jackfruit with juice of 1 lime (2-3 tsp), 1/4 tsp salt, 1/4 tsp pepper, and 1/4 tsp ground cumin.